 Dental toys and chews

 In addition to brushing, there are very simple measures you can take at home to help keep your furry friend’s mouth healthy.
 This includes dental treats and chews.
+Dental chews can help reduce plaque and tartar in a variety of ways.
 Look for brands with an approval seal from the Veterinary Oral Health Council (VOHC) on the bag.

 Prescription dental diets are a good option for some pets.
 Your veterinarian can let you know if this is right for your dog.